ananyabhatia/CS372-final-project/docs/EXAMPLES.md

 9. Top with scallions and shredded gouda cheese.
 10. Enjoy your delicious Loaded Sweet Potato Skins!

+This recipe seems realistic to me, it seems like all the seasonings are plausible and I am happy that the ResNet model got sour cream as one of the ingredients.
+I don't see black beans in the image but it is definitely in theme with the dish to have black beans so I am honestly not mad about that.
+I do think it is interesting that the LLM suggests to blend the black beans with the sweet potato -- not something I would've personally done but still realistic.

 ### Result 2 - Crispy Chicken
 **Input Image:**